smart-edge-open/ido-specs/doc/ran/openness_xran.md

 5GNR FlexRAN 5GNR provides reference implementation of the control plane (C-plane) and user plane (U-plane) as well as synchronization plane (S-Plane) functionality according to O-RAN Front Haul specification.
 In this 5G NR vRAN deployment communication between O-RAN  Distributed Unit (O-DU) and O-RAN Radio Unit (O-RU) happens over the PHY functional split.
 The details of the communication have been included in the new standard for Front Haul proposed by the O-RAN Alliance.
 According to the standard, messages between the two units travel over the Ethernet connection and adhere to eCPRI data transport protocol.
 This new O-RAN defined Front Haul functionality has been implemented in FlexRAN and encapsulated in a stand alone library called "xRAN Library".

 In the 5GNR O-RAN scenario by FlexRAN, the xRAN library defines how the data between the two units is exchanged over a DPDK Ethernet port.
 From the hardware perspective, two networking ports are used for the communication in the Front Haul network as well as to receive PTP synchronization.
 Time for the xRAN protocol is obtained from system time, where the system timer is synchronized to GPS time via PTP protocol using the Linux PHP package.
-Linux PTP package is used to synchronize the connected NICs to the PTP GM.
+Linux PTP package is used to synchronize the connected NICs to the PTP primary clock.
 From the software perspective, the xRAN library is the core of the O-RAN FH implementation in FlexRAN.
 It is built on top of DPDK, that provides the interface to the Ethernet port.
 5GNR reference PHY (L1) uses the xRAN library to access the interface to O-RU.
 The interface between the library and PHY is defined to communicate TTI event, symbol time, C-plane information as well as IQ sample data.

 As of 5GNR FlexRAN release 20.04, the following data flows between O-DU and O-RU are supported: